benjspitler/benjspitler.github.io/logistic-egypt.md

-## Building and bootstrapping KNN classification and logistic regression models in R to predict executions in Egypt
+## Building and bootstrapping a logistic regression model in R to predict executions in Egypt

 As discussed [elsewhere](https://benjspitler.github.io/EDPI) in this portfolio, my prior human rights work with [Reprieve](https://reprieve.org/uk/) involved the creation of the [Egypt Death Penalty Index](https://egyptdeathpenaltyindex.com) (EDPI), a comprehensive database tracking all known capital trials in Egypt since 2013, and many from before then as well.
 The resulting data provides an important real-time view into the Egyptian government's application of capital punishment.
 The database allows human rights defenders to examine ongoing capital trials and identify individuals in need of legal assistance, which is largely how the EDPI has been used to date.

 But given that the EDPI contains such rich historical information on hundreds of capital trials, I wondered if this information could also serve as the basis for machine learning modeling to predict the outcomes of future capital trials based on their characteristics.
 Specifically, I wondered if I could build models that would identify which factors related to a capital trial might increase the likelihood that a defendant would go on to be executed.
 In the EDPI dataset, each row represents one individual who received a prelmiinary death sentence in an Egyptian court.
 The dataset contains dozens of columns containing demographic and legal information about each individual, including age, gender, location of arrest, alleged offence, and details about what happened at each stage of the legal process in the individuals trial(s).
 Crucially, the dataset also indicates whether each individual indeed went on to be executed, or if some other outcome occured (acquittal, commutation, etc.).
 This is an ideal structure for classification modeling to predict how likely future individuals are to be executed, based on demographic and legal information.
-The project below represents my attempt to use logistic regression and K-nearest neighbors classification to answer this question.
+The project below represents my attempt to use logistic regression to answer this question.

 ### Paring down raw data